 In March 2011, WETRA moved into its new, state of the art therapeutic equine centre.

 The farm is currently situated on 73 acres along the Chrysler Canada Greenway trail in Essex (near the little town of McGregor).
 The new facility offers complete accessibility and has allowed WETRA to expand its many services to the community.

 The 28,880-square-foot riding arena and 4,585 square-foot office/lounge area is built with fundraising and sustainability in mind.
-The site also includes a 12,597-square-foot stable for housing up to 30 horses, a spacious tack room, a classroom area, hay storage and other equestrian amenities such as a hydraulic lift to assist people from wheelchairs to horseback.
+The site also includes a 12,597-square-foot stable for housing up to 30 horses, a spacious tack room, a classroom area, hay storage and other equestrian amenities such as a hydraulic lift to assist the instructors when mounting participants on horseback.